bipinkc19/which-celebrity-are-you/README.md

 ```py
 python3 find_look_alike_celeb.py
 ```
 __Press 'c' to click picture.
-Only worlks when single person is infront of the cam__
+Only works when single person is infront of the cam__

 # License